DangerousThings/fido-attestation-loader/README.md

 The generated certificate authorities and attestation certificates use the `SECP256R1` (CAs and FIDO) or `SECP256K1` (Ledger) elliptic curves.

+Note that you have to run the loader as Administator on Windows, because low-level access to FIDO applets is blocked by default.

 ## Setup

 Install [Python 3](https://www.python.org/downloads/) and Pip (usually packaged with Python), both are probably available via your package manager.
 Use Pip in the terminal to install the requirements: